Additional Leaf Collection Scheduled Week of November 27

 The Village seriously considered three criteria before authorizing this special collection.
 The first is the leaf status.
 Once the final sweep was completed, Public Works inspected trees to assess how many leaves had not yet fallen.
 Had most of the leaves come down and been collected during the final sweep, this special collection would not take place.
 We also evaluated our winter preparedness.
 The same trucks and loaders used for leaf collection are part of our front line snow and ice control equipment.
 Historically the first snowfall occurs prior to Thanksgiving and it is critical that we have equipment ready to respond.
 When we look at protecting the public health, safety and welfare of our residents as our top priority, we see the snow removal effort as the higher priority over leaf collection.
 Lastly, the ten-day weather forecast as of Monday was checked to ensure no adverse weather is predicted for the week of November 27th.

-2017 marks the fourth year since the Village reduced the number of scheduled zone collections from 3 to 2, while maintaining one final all-zone sweep.
+2023 marks the tenth year since the Village reduced the number of scheduled zone collections from three to two, while maintaining one final all zone sweep.
 The final sweep was moved up one week to the week before Thanksgiving, with the scheduled collections taking place the four weeks prior to the final sweep.
 Making the final sweep one week earlier was to provide crews with enough time to convert the trucks over to snow plowing equipment.
 Previously, when the final sweep was done the Monday through Wednesday before Thanksgiving, not enough time was left to switch over all of the equipment before the first snowfall.

 WHAT DO I DO WITH LEAVES AFTER THE SPECIAL COLLECTION?